pyca/cryptography/docs/installation.rst

 --------------------------------

-Because of a `bug in conda`_, attempting to install cryptography out of the box will result in an error.
+Because of a `bug in conda`_, attempting to install cryptography out of the box with pip will result in an error.
 This can be resolved by setting the library path environment variable for your platform.

 On OS X: